vipickering/vincentp/_drafts/2017-08-01-cybernetics-and-the-modern-web.md

 - Our system should adapt to prevent failure.
 - You cannot control what you do not understand and the control you exert over a system must compensate for all outputs the system can attain.
 - Understand Variety in your application.
+- Model your system to adapt to external changing conditions such as environment and users.

 Cybernetics is a vast topic.
 I have tried to touch on a few key points to demonstrate cross-pollination and shared goals.
 In further articles, we will investigate the topic in greater depth.